Lelouch-Lamperouge-Code-Geass/LeetCode/cplusplus/324_Wiggle_Sort_II.md

         nums = res;
     }

-    // this ensures all values equal to the median is in the middle void threeWayPartition(vector<int> &nums, int val) {
+    // this ensures all values equal to the median is in the middle.
+    // Smaller numbers come before that, and bigger numbers come after that. void threeWayPartition(vector<int> &nums, int val) {
         int i = 0, j = 0;
         int n = nums.size()-1;